nrfconnect/sdk-nrf/samples/nrf9160/icalendar_parser/README.rst

 1. Automatically connect to cellurar network.
 #.
 Observe that LED 3 starts blinking when the sample downloads new content from calendar server.
 #.
 If there is no event in the future or is happening, LED3 will be ON.
 #.
-If there is event in the future but has not happend, LED2 will be ON.
+If there is event in the future but has not happened, LED2 will be ON.
 #.
 If there is event happening, LED1 will be ON.
 #.
 The sample will download new content from calendar server every minute.
 The interval can be configured at CONFIG_DOWNLOAD_INTERVAL.